misarb/SpiderKDP/README.md

 ## Settings

-o	Number of Tabs: specify how much number you want to open in the Browser to let the Software upload for you o	Max Upload: is how much you need to upload from the Excel fille you need to choose a number less than the number in the Excel file o	Shutdown: Yes, if you want your machine close when the upload end o	Publish Draft: choice if you want to publish or just when the upload end saves it in the draft o	The author setting it depend on what you want to do it in the upload
+--> Number of Tabs: specify how much number you want to open in the Browser to let the Software upload for you.
+--> Max Upload : is how much you need to upload from the Excel fille you need to choose a number less than the number in the Excel
+--> Shutdown : Yes, if you want your machine close when the upload end.
+--> Publish Draft : choice if you want to publish or just when the upload end saves it in the draft The author setting it depend on what you want to do it in the upload.

 # SpiderKDP
 ![](Screenshot/logo_desktop.png)